 How Do I Implement APIs?

-APIs are unique to specific companies’ needs and therefore need to be custom coded for the personalized software that APIs offer.
+APIs are unique to specific companies’ needs and therefore need to be custom-coded for the personalized software that APIs offer.
 There are a few options for determining how to custom code your API.

 Companies can choose to either train inside talent on how to do so or hire outside developers.
 There are advantages to both.
-On the one hand, inside talent gains additional universally beneficial skills and are able to concretely maintain the company’s security and sensitive information.
+On the one hand, inside talent gains additional universally beneficial skills and is able to concretely maintain the company’s security and sensitive information.

 API Implementation Tips

 API implementation is a complex but necessary endeavor.
 Here are some tips to simplify the often overwhelming process of shifting your firm’s technological capacity:

 - Make sure to assess your company’s current technological abilities: How difficult will it be to implement APIs at your firm?
 Being aware of this is important in knowing how much time will need to be dedicated to the implementation and management of APIs.